Overview

 See also [Yang2023 🕮 ]

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN) and offers these protocols as a complement to other therapies; however at this time Dr. Weyrich has only treated two confirmed cases of Fibromyalgia using LDN:
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN) and offers these protocols as a complement to other therapies; however at this time Dr. Weyrich has only treated two confirmed cases of Fibromyalgia using LDN:

 1. In the first case the patient did not adequately taper completely from high doses of opiates and therefore did not tolerate the treatment.
 Dr. Weyrich remains optimistic that a more prolonged wash-out period would have resulted in successful treatment.